Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable7.md

 ## Validation (user evaluation) (Gus)

-Validation aims to ensure that you developed the right product.
-At the beginning of the semester, you talked to the clients/potential users to understand their needs.
-Now it is time to check if you are on the right track by conducting some user evaluation on the actual system.
-Include in this deliverable the following information: What did the users like and dislike in your system?

-### Script (Levi)
+### Script

-Introduce yourself and the product

-Instructions for interviewee:
+**Tasks for the user:**

 - Navigate to sign up page
 - Follow sign up procedure
 - Follow login procedure

-Explain that the interview is about their thoughts of our product

-Questions to be asked:
+**Interview questions:**

 - What do you think of the product?
 - Do you prefer the biometric login to regular password login?
 - How easy was it to navigate through the product?
 - Was it clear to you what you had to do in each section?
 - If it wasn’t clear enough what would you suggest we add to fix that?
 - Did you encounter any problems with the product?
 If so, how did you encounter them?
 - Is the aesthetics of our product good?
 If not then why do you think so?
 - How does the product compare to other sign up and login systems?
 - Overall, what did you think of the product?
 - Do you have anything that you would like to add?

-Thank them for taking the time to test the product and conduct the interview

 ### Results